marwan1023/visualize-ford-gobike/README.md

 # Exploratory Visualization on Ford GoBike Data
 ## by Jeremy Sung
-## Objective
-> Perform exploratory analysis and Geo Analytics on Ford GoBike archives stored on AWS S3 and create slides to communicate the data story
+Data visualization present data intuitively.
+It helps in data exploration and in communication of the findings.
+With the assistance of Statistics in the exploration phase we form hypotheses which help us select machine learning or deep learning algorithms to build models and evaluate the result.

+In this project, I explored a handful of Python data visualization techniques including matplotlib, seaborn, bokeh as well as libraries used in GeoAnalytics such as geopy, geopandas, Shapely.geometry and descartes.
+My goal is to apply these techniques in data exploratory and to generate illustration to communicate the data story.

-## Dataset
+## Dataset Overview
+One of the reasons I chose the Ford GoBike archives as my target is because it is stored on AWS S3 storage.
+AWS S3 is a popular data source for archives.

-> Ford GoBike System Data Set includes information about individual bike rides via this bike-sharing system in greater SF Bay area.
-It consists of 16 different variables such as age, gender, weekday, time and others and 3.31 billion rides.
+Ford GoBike System Data Set includes information about individual bike rides via this bike-sharing system in greater SF Bay area.
+The dataset consists of 17 files which includes a merged zip file of the 2017 bike renting records since June followed by 16 monthly zip-format records afterwards till April 2019.
+Each record contains 16 different variables such as age, gender, weekday, time and others and 3.31 billion rides.
 Ages between 18 and 56 cover 95% of the users in dataset.
 Riders over 100 years old can also be found.
 I remove users more than 60 years old.
 In order to make grouping and analyze the date by using groups i generated new fields such as age group.

 ## Summary of Findings